Fruit Wheat Beer

 Brewing Properties of Fruit Wheat Beer

-The functional properties of brewing Fruit Wheat Beer beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Fruit Wheat Beer beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.